theodoreniu/graphrag_kit/README.md

 bash start.sh
 ```

-When app was started, you will get 3 URLs:
+When the App(s) is started, you will get 3 URLs:

 - Manage App: http://localhost:9000/
 - Test App: http://localhost:9001/